Sequential Diversification with Provable Guarantees: Experimental Evaluation

-\para{Performance on sequential sum diversity.} We conduct experiments on all datasets evaluating our methods and the baselines.
+We conduct experiments on all datasets evaluating our methods and the baselines.
 For each dataset and method, we obtain a sequence $\ordSet$ of all items for each user and calculate the sequential sum diversity $\osdo(\ordSet)$.
-We report the average $\osdo(\ordSet)$ values and standard deviations across all users as shown in \Cref{table:ssd_medium}.
-Results for the other regimes are included in the appedix.
+We report the average $\osdo(\ordSet)$ values and standard deviations across all users for our proposed algorithms (\bke, \bkeh, \Sbke, \Sbkeh for $k = \{2,3,4\}$) and other baselines as shown in \Cref{table:ssd_small} to \Cref{table:ssd_full}.